Climate change

 • using 'Better Care' funding to help some of our residents who live in park homes to install insulation, resulting in less energy being wasted in lost heat, reducing carbon emissions and lowering energy bills to help combat fuel poverty

-• aiming to ‘decarbonise’ all our council properties entirely by 2050 by improving their energy efficiency and reducing carbon output
+• aiming to ‘decarbonise’ all our council properties entirely by improving their energy efficiency and reducing carbon output, we have made use of several funding openings to support this work and will keep our eye on future opportunities

 • transitioning the vehicles we lease with the aim to change to 100% electric vehicles and where this is not appropriate provide low emissions alternatives